 Related chapters

-- What software architecture is and why it matters in System Design - provides the overarching architecture frame and helps connect the book’s ideas with real design work.
+- What Software Architecture Is and Why It Matters in System Design - provides the broader architecture frame and helps connect the book’s ideas with real design work.

-- A Philosophy of Software Design (short summary) - complements this book with practical complexity management and interface design principles.
+- A Philosophy of Software Design - complements this book with practical ways to manage complexity and design simpler interfaces.

-- Software Architecture: The Hard Parts (short summary) - extends trade-off analysis into distributed concerns: saga patterns, orchestration, and data decomposition.
+- Software Architecture: The Hard Parts - extends trade-off analysis into distributed concerns such as sagas, orchestration, choreography, and data decomposition.

-- Building Evolutionary Architectures (short summary) - shows how to operationalize architecture decisions with fitness functions and controlled evolution.
+- Building Evolutionary Architectures - shows how to make architectural decisions executable through fitness functions and controlled evolution.